adam2am/anti-mouse/less-motion/#features.md

-- instead of caps 1 tap as a shift, wanna make Shift one tap for a next 1 shifted key instead of caps onetap
-- everywhere so caps mode doesnt work when shift is physically pressed . or make that shift doesnt work but priority to a caps mode
-- deLete caps+H cuz whats the difference
 - antimouse gui

-- what about caps+H, is it viable? nope, it's needed to hold, but i want toggle but the way to turn it off - being releasing caps and not pressing H again

-- also when I press caps + ', for some reason its turning on shifted mode sometimes, do I need to make it unregister it every time I do caps + other power buttons?

-- after single tap it should send only 1 shifted key and they stop doing it, but it keeps doing it sending shifted keys only after 1 caps tap

-- 1 caps tap should've send 1 shifted key and return to normal mode
-- double caps should send shifted keys till I do release caps do we add tracking of capsUP somehow?

-- sometimes Caps behaviour is getting turned on despite me not using it
+- ? track if sometimes Caps behaviour is getting turned on despite me not using it
-- Potentially for shift we do single caps tap
-        for the next symbol to be shifted.
+- Potentially for shift we do single caps tap for the next symbol to be shifted.
-        And what if for caps + T/H = holding caps would be like holding shift, till the moment you don't release the Caps or press the H/T again
+        - And what if for caps + H = holding caps would be like holding shift, till the moment you don't release the Caps or press the H/T again

 "Tap for Shift" concept seems like the most promising from a UX perspective, as it maintains a degree of immediacy.
-However, the timing is absolutely critical for it to feel natural and not frustrating.
-Experiment with different timing windows (e.g., 100ms, 150ms, 200ms) to find what feels best.
+However, the timing is absolutely hcritical for it to feel natural and not frustrating.
+Experiment with different timing windows (e.g., 100ms, 150ms, 200ms) to find what feels best.h

-- potentially for shift instead of 2xCaps => Caps+Tab hold to be sure about pressing it and not mess up with just CapsLock
-- Caps + Shift still working, it shouldn't be like that, Caps+Shift+V is not working as well